 To empower pupils through activities such as clubs and cultural and educational visits.

 To challenge pupils by setting targets that are realistic and fulfill their potential.

 To support pupils through mentoring and in every aspect of the school journey.

 To celebrate the achievement of MAT pupils within the school and community.

 The Year 11 MAT cohort for 2016 achieved extremely impressive grades with 71% of all papers sat by MAT Pupils being graded at A or A*.

 A number of MAT pupils have successfully received interviews for Oxbridge and others have been placed in universities of their choice across the country.

-Across the school MAT highlights have included involvement in the Student Parliament in the House of Commons, a cultural visit to Morocco, competitions and awards in various subject, reaching the International debating final, organizing European Languages Day and working with the Dyfed Archaeology Trust in the Black Mountains.
+Across the school MAT highlights have included involvement in the Student Parliament in the House of Commons, a cultural visit to Morocco, competitions and awards in various subject, reaching the International debating final, organising European Languages Day and working with the Dyfed Archaeology Trust in the Black Mountains.

 Plans for the coming year